PengtaoJiang/OAA/README.md

 ### Pre-computed Results
 We provide the pre-trained models, pre-computed attention maps and saliency maps for:
 - The pre-trained segmentation models. [link]
-- The pre-computed attention maps for OAA and OAA+. [link]
+- The pre-computed attention maps for OAA [link](https://drive.google.com/open?id=1jK6VD8rkCm_rJxe_G6hN-gemIbjI91wj).
 - The saliency maps used for proxy labels. [link]
 - The pre-trained integral attention model. [link]